Are you looking for speakers to educate and entertain your employees?

 Cybersecurity Training for Employees

 Phishing and phone scams have become a global epidemic.
 Organized crime groups around the world target you and your colleagues, attempting to gain access to financial accounts or hold your data for ransom.
 One click, and you too can be held hostage.
 Education is the first step in abiding by your ethical duties and protecting your firm from phishing threats and other common cyber attacks.
-Learn how attackers trick people into clicking on links and giving out information – and how you can implement an effective cybersecurity awareness program in your firm, including options such as awareness videos, realistic phishing tests, and more.
-This practical program will include tips to ensure that your employees are educated and an effective part of your “human firewall.”
+Learn how attackers trick people into clicking on links and giving out information – and how you can implement an effective cybersecurity awareness program in your firm using realistic phishing tests, and more.
+This practical program will include tips to ensure that your employees are educated and an effective part of your “human firewall”.

 What Does Ethical Competence Mean in the Digital Era?